Frequently Asked Questions about the BOCES Annual Meeting, Administrative Budget Vote and Board Election & Membership

 The BOCES board position(s) will remain open until there is an election that fills the vacancy.
 However, each component board has a duty to elect BOCES board members, and a willful neglect of this duty may constitute grounds for removal of the school board (see “Questions and Answers on the BOCES Reform Act,” State Education Department, October 1993).

-What is the procedure to fill a vacancy on the BOCES board?
+What is the procedure to fill a mid-year vacancy on the BOCES board?

 When is the BOCES annual meeting held?